February 14

 Related Questions

-Why did The Satanic Verses provoke such strong reactions?
+Why was The Satanic Verses considered offensive?

 Free Speech Atlas: Khomeini Issues Fatwa Against Salman Rushdie connects to speech, publishing, press freedom, or censorship history.